MotasemAlfarra/federated-learning-with-pytorch/README.md

 This file contains the configuration of the training.
 The parameters are:

 - `NUM_CLIENTS`: Number of clients you want to distribute the dataset on.
 - `MODEL`: The architecture to be used.
-Currently we only have resnet18.
 - `DATASET`: Dataset to train on.
-Choose either cifar10 or mnist.
 - `TOTALEPOCHS`: Total number of training epochs.
 - `LOCALEPOCHS`: Number of local epochs performed per communication round.
 Total number of communication rounds is `TOTALEPOCHS/LOCALEPOCHS`
 - `FINETUNE_EPOCHS`: Number of epochs to perform personalization.